AttentionParentsofChildrenaged0-7: Did you know the scientifically proven way to unlockyourchild’sfullpotential? (Please scroll down)

 Take action now to boost your child’s brain

-With Moosicology, you get an entertainment package of real music learning that you can use at times that best suit your family’s schedule.
+With Moosicology complete series, you get an entertainment package of real music learning that you can use at times that best suit your family’s schedule.

-With Moosicology, you get audio tacks that contain the educational entertainment of 64 specifically designed pioneering tracks that teach music through music!
-Our songs are integrated into an extensive children’s educational digital book (or Print) that contains the words and lyrics to all the songs and stories as well as 35+ colourful learning aids that help your child master the concepts as well as core music reading skills.
+With Moosicology, the full audio tacks are included in the series no matter the format, whether in Print or as am Ebook.
+Moosicology’s specifically designed pioneering tracks that teach music through music! as well as colourful learning aids that help your child master the concepts as well as core music reading skills.
 You also get a Grown-Up’s Guide for tips to engage with your child through the fun learning of music even if you don’t have a musical background.
 But remember, Moosicology works even withoutparental assistance.